 \subsubsection{Epochs}

 We perform the attacks on five target models, i.e., models with 300 epochs to 700 epochs, to evaluate the impact of the number of epochs on a membership inference attack in the white-box setting.
 The results are shown in Fig~\ref{fig:auc_training}.
 We also note that we omit results in the black-box setting since those for DDIM and DCGAN are identical.
-According to the figure, values of AUCROC become higher in proportion to the number of epochs, and this statement is especially stable for DDIM.
-It means that the impact of overfitting by the number of epochs for DDIM can be more estimated than DCGAN.
-Since it increases linearly, we believe that the number of epochs to obtain the resistance to a membership inference attack can be estimated.
+According to the figure, values of AUCROC become higher in proportion to the number of epochs, and it is especially stable for DDIM.
+Since AUCROC of DDIM increases linearly, we can also estimate the number of epochs to obtain the resistance to a membership inference attack.